Why failure teaches success

 Failure can lead to success since it is a sensation that’s typically associated with feelings of anxiety and discomfort.
 These are usually sensations that we wish to avoid since our brain is more motivated to prevent negative experiences rather than chase positive occurrences.

-When everything goes right, and we acquire what we set out to do without going through any hardships, then it’s likely that we won’t learn much since there’s little, or at least less reason to evolve and adapt.
+When everything goes right, and we acquire what we set out to do without going through any hardships, then it’s likely that we won’t learn much since there’s little, or at least less, reason to evolve and adapt.

 Examples of failure leading to success